 Jesus is "God with skin on."
 As God, he is holy and sovereign, totally separate from us.
 In his humanity, however, he is just like you.
 The writer of the letter to the Hebrews encourages us with these words:

-Christmas is a wonderful time to hang a fresh portrait of Jesus – a "Mighty God" who will save us, but also a Savior who can sympathize with us because he became like us.
+Christmas is a wonderful time to hang a fresh portrait of Jesus –- the "Mighty God" who will save us, but also a Savior who can sympathize with us because he became like us.
 If he handled every facet of life without sin -- and he did -- then you can trust him to help you in your time of need.